Azerbaijan–Canada relations

 Bilateral relations exist between Azerbaijan and Canada.
 Both nations are members of the United Nations.

 Background

 On October 18, 1991, the Azerbaijani parliament adopted a constitutional act recognizing the independence of Azerbaijan.
 Subsequently, the Soviet Union fell apart on December 25, 1991, and on that same day Canada recognized the independence of Azerbaijan along with 11 other post-Soviet states.
 Diplomatic relations between the two countries were established on August 10, 1992.
-The Ambassador of Canada to Turkey is also accredited to Azerbaijan, while Azerbaijan opened its embassy in Ottawa in 2004.

 Friendship Group

 Canada-Azerbaijan Inter-Parliamentary Friendship Group was established in Canada in November 2006, under the chairmanship of Canadian Parliamentary Conservatives Party member Barry Devolin.

 Azerbaijan-Canada Working Group on Interparliamentary Relations operates in the National Assembly of Azerbaijan.
 This working group was established on December 5, 2000 and its first head was Samur Novruzov.
 Fuad Muradov has been the head of the group since 4 March 2016.

-Economic Relations
+Economic relations

 On September 7, 2004, the governments of Canada and Azerbaijan signed a bilateral Convention for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to taxes on income and on capital.

 In 2008, Canada's total import from Azerbaijan reached $1.168.295 billion.
 The same year Canada's export to Azerbaijan amounted $19.713 million.
 In 2010, Canadian imports to Azerbaijan were $542 million, down significantly from $1.2 billion in 2009.
 Merchandise exports to Azerbaijan were also down from $31.0 million the previous year to $20 million in 2010.

 According to the State Customs Committee of the Republic of Azerbaijan Commodity turnover between Azerbaijan and Canada, was $2.47 million $ during January–March 2013.